-And then there are some of the Pokémon themselves whom people from the games and anime have trouble deciding pronunciation on.
+Then there are some of the Pokémon species themselves whom people from the games and anime have trouble deciding pronunciation on.
 For example, Bonsly alternated on being called "bonz-lee" or "bonz-lie", before it seemed settled on the latter.
-Arceus was either "Ar-see-us","Ar-say-us" or "Ar-kee-us" at times.
-Then there are other glaring mistakes, such as how the announcer in Stadium can call Ekans "Ee-kenz" when the mini-game featuring Ekans in Stadium 1 and the characters in the anime referred to it as "eh-kanz".
+Arceus was either "Ar-see-us", "Ar-say-us" or "Ar-kee-us" at times.
+Then there are other glaring mistakes, such as how the announcer in Stadium can call Ekans "Ee-kenz" when the mini-game featuring Ekans in Stadium 1* Japanese 2 and the characters in the anime referred to it as "eh-kanz".
 (Or perhaps there's an in-universe potayto-potahto dialect difference.)

 In the series, there's a running joke about the pronunciation of Guybrush Threepwood's name.
 It should be noted that most of the people who pronounce Guybrush's name wrong are doing it on purpose as a way of showing their disrespect for him.
 Rise of the Pirate God even lampshades it.

 Galeb: Don't worry, Carniferouswood— Guybrush: Oh, come on, that doesn't even sound like "Threepwood."